enkidevs/curriculum/CSS/Fundamentals/common-css-properties-values.md

  height: 100px;
 }
 ```
 The rectangle above will have `100px height` on every device, but its width will depend on the container's width.
 If the parent's width is `500px`, the rectangle would become a square.

 They are extremely useful when working with multiple screen types.

-**Em** is a bit trickier.
-Its length is calculated based on an element's font size:
+**Em** is a bit trickier. `1em` is equal to the element's **font size**:
 ```css
 div{
   font-size: 16px;